All Episodes

 We're not coming back to work until you do something different.

-There's political leverage in there because they lose their money for their purse and they lose their votes.
+There's political leverage there because they lose their money for their purse and they lose their votes.

-So conversely, I would say there's so much we can do with online media to go into other people's districts and say, hey, I don't know if you know this or not about your congressman or your senator, but he just tried to get me to pay 400 Gs, or he just tried to get me to take money from this pack and be quiet about A, B, C and D so I could get this committee placement.
+So conversely, I would say there's so much we can do with online media to go into other people's districts and say, hey, I don't know if you know this or not about your congressman or your senator, but he just tried to get me to pay 400 Gs or he just tried to get me to take money from this pack and be quiet about A, B, C, and D so I could get this committee placement.

 And, you know, I'm just not worried about any of it, right?